twelho/ddr4-oc-guide/DDR4 OC Guide.md

 * [JEDEC JESD79-4B (p.174)](http://www.softnology.biz/pdf/JESD79-4B.pdf) specifies that the absolute maximum is 1.50 V.
   > Stresses greater than those listed under “Absolute Maximum Ratings” may cause permanent damage to the device.
 This is a stress rating only, and functional operation of the device at these or any other conditions above those indicated in the operational sections of this specification is not implied.
 Exposure to absolute maximum rating conditions for extended periods may affect reliability.
 * This value is the official maximum of the DDR4 Spec for which all DDR4 are rated.
 However, numerous ICs cannot remain safe at such high sustained voltages.
 [S8C](https://www.hardwareluxx.de/community/f13/samsung-8gbit-ddr4-c-die-k4a8g045wc-overclocking-ergebnisse-im-startbeitrag-1198323.html) can degrade with voltages as low as 1.35 V under the right thermal and power delivery conditions.
 Furthermore, other ICs, such as H8D or S8B, have been observed dailying voltages well over 1.55 V. Do your research on what voltages are safe on your IC, or stick to 1.35 V or similar if this value is unknown.
 Due to random chance and silicon variance, YMMV compared to other people, so be safe.
 * One common limiting factor for the maximum safe voltage you can operate is your CPU's architecture.
 According to [JEDEC](https://www.jedec.org/standards-documents/dictionary/terms/output-stage-drain-power-voltage-vddq), VDDQ, the voltage of data output, is tied to VDD, colloquially referred to as VDIMM or DRAM Voltage.
 This voltage interacts with the PHY or Physical Layer present on the CPU and may lead to long-term degradation of the IMC if set too high.
-As a result, daily use of VDIMM voltages above 1.60 V on Ryzen 3000 and 5000 and 1.65 V on Intel Consumer Lake-series Processors is not advisable as CPU degradation of the PHY is difficult to measure or notice until the issue becomes serious.
+As a result, daily use of VDIMM voltages above 1.60 V on Ryzen 3000 and 5000 Processors is not advisable as CPU degradation of the PHY is difficult to measure or notice until the issue becomes serious.
 * It may be safe to daily 1.60 V as there are kits on the [B550 Unify-X QVL](https://www.msi.com/Motherboard/support/MEG-B550-UNIFY-X#support-mem-20) rated for 1.60 V. H8D, M8E, M16B and S8B *should* be fine at running 1.60 V daily, though it's recommended to have active airflow.
 Higher voltages lead to higher temperatures, and high temperatures can lower the threshold for what voltages are considered safe.
 * Here is a list of common ICs and commonly used voltages for them: